mo-yoda/Drube_2021/README.md

 | b2AR | barr1 | GRK2356 | A | IL3 | GRFHVQNLSQVEQDGRTGHGLRRS |

 The number of identified phosphorylation sites, clusters and patterns are listed as part of Supplementary Table 2.
-The count and relative position of these phosphorylation sites were visualized grouped by GRK-preference or class of GPCR [**F5_pattern_analysis.R**](https://github.com/mo-yoda/Drube_2021/blob/main/Phosphorylation_pattern/F5_pattern_analysis.R).
+The count and relative position of these phosphorylation sites were visualized grouped by GRK preference or class [**F5_pattern_analysis.R**](https://github.com/mo-yoda/Drube_2021/blob/main/Phosphorylation_pattern/F5_pattern_analysis.R).
 Generated plots are presented in Figure 5.
-A possible association between the relative position of PXPP clusters and GRK-preference or class of the GPCR was investigated in [**F5_Fisher_details.R**](https://github.com/mo-yoda/Drube_2021/blob/main/Statistical_Analysis/F5_Fisher_details.R).
+A possible association between the relative position of PXPP clusters and GRK preference or class was investigated in [**F5_Fisher_details.R**](https://github.com/mo-yoda/Drube_2021/blob/main/Statistical_Analysis/F5_Fisher_details.R).

 ### Statistical Analysis of Miscellaneous Datasets